fablabbcn/smartcitizen-docs/docs/guides/data/Creating Interfaces.md

 ## Custom dashboards and notifications

 When working on deployments that involve multiple devices a community might face the need to create their own page where the sensors’ data is updated on real time.
 Also, it is sometimes useful to trigger notifications on different services.

+!!!info "Looking for _faster_ Live demos?"
+    This guide is complementary to the [Live demos one](Live demos).
+Make sure to check it too!

-This can help to look at data from different spots simultaneously and also to create a sense of community among the devices’ owners.
+This guide will help you look at data from different spots simultaneously and also to create a sense of community among the devices’ owners.
 This feature can be easily built using [Freeboards](http://freeboard.io/) or [Node-RED](http://nodered.org/), both online free visual tool that supports the creation of dashboards.
 Additionally, Node-RED can also be used to create notifications on common services such as Twitter or Telegram.

 ### Node RED

 [Node-RED](http://nodered.org/) is an open-source visual tool that enabled the wiring of hardware devices, APIs and online services.
-The tool can be [easily installed](http://nodered.org/docs/getting-started/installation) on any local computer or it can be used directly on the Smart Citizen infrastructure.
+The tool can be [installed](http://nodered.org/docs/getting-started/installation) on any local computer.

 !!! info "Examples"
     You can find the following examples in the toolkit repository: